tobkle/create-graphql-server-connections/README.md

 * "last" "before"

 ### Forward Pagination
-Forward Pagination returns edges (documents), which are coming after the cursor <after> (which is a document's ObjID in our case).
+Forward Pagination returns edges (documents), which are coming after the cursor <after> (which is a document's createdAt in our case).
 It returns at most a number of <first> edges.

 The arguments:
 * first: takes a non-negative integer